Nathan Rabin

 On April 29, 2015, Rabin announced he had parted ways with The Dissolve.
 He later returned to The A.V.
 Club as a freelance writer.

-In April 2017, Nathan announced that The AV Club had canceled his My World of Flops column, and that he was establishing his own Patreon-funded website, Nathan Rabin's Happy Place.
+In April 2017, Rabin announced that The AV Club had canceled his My World of Flops column, and that he was establishing his own Patreon-funded website, Nathan Rabin's Happy Place.

 Early life and education

 Rabin grew up on the north side of Chicago.